 Why SWEET supports social workers and other health professionals?

 Before now, the question, “Why SWEET?” has never been fully articulated in this way.
 But, consider a day in the life of a busy healthcare professional.
 It is almost, always, far from business as usual.
 Deadlines, stress provoking decisions, patients and clients waiting to be seen, and unexpected surprises become the norm, more so than the exception.
 If you consider front line clinicians, often out in the field, the situation can be even more complex.
-Many of them are social workers, some of the most overworked, under paid and busiest clinicians.
+Some of the most overworked, under paid and busiest clinicians.

 One morning, a small group of clinicians managed to carve out time to sit and reflect, asking each other, “Are we really making a difference; would the poor, disjointed work systems ever change; do we need to consider a “plan B;” will it ever be possible to take vacations and not have clients left to themselves, only to suffer setbacks.”
 Someone offered a solution, “Maybe we just need to keep working and think later about the repercussions of burn out.”